Lectures on LHC Physics: QCD

 \subsubsection{MC\@@NLO method}

-For example in Eq.(\ref{eq:qcd_exp1}) we integrate over the entire phase space of the additional parton.
+For example in Eq.\eqref{eq:qcd_exp1} we integrate over the entire phase space of the additional parton.
 For a hard additional parton or jet the cross section looks well defined and finite, provided we fully combine real and virtual corrections.
-An infrared divergence appears after integrating over small but finite $x \to 0$ from real emission, and we cancel it with an infrared divergence in the virtual corrections proportional to a Born-type momentum configuration $\delta(x)$.
+An infrared divergence appears after integrating over small but finite $x \to 0$ from real emission, and we cancel it with an infrared divergence in the virtual corrections proportional to a Born--type momentum configuration $\delta(x)$.
 In terms of a histogram in $x$ we encounter the real emission divergence at small $x$, and this divergence is cancelled by a negative delta distribution at $x=0$.
 Obviously, this will only give a well behaved distribution after integrating over at least a range of $x$ values just above zero.

-This soft and collinear subtraction scheme for next-to-leading order calculations leads us to the first method of combining or matching next-to-leading order calculations with a parton shower.
+This soft and collinear subtraction scheme for next--to--leading order calculations leads us to the first method of combining or matching next--to--leading order calculations with a parton shower.
 Instead of the contribution from the virtual corrections contributing at $\delta(x)$ what we would rather want is a smeared virtual corrections pole which coincides with the justified collinear approximation and cancels the real emission over the entire low-$x$ range.
-This contribution we can view as events with a negative weight, \ie counter-events.
+We can view this contribution as events with a negative weight or counter--events.
 Negative events trigger negative reactions with experimentalists, because they cause problems in a chain of probabilistic statements like a detector simulation.
-Fundamentally, there is no problem with them as long as any physical prediction we make after adding all leading order and next-to-leading order contributions gives a positive cross section.
+Fundamentally, there is no problem with them as long as any physical prediction we make after adding all leading order and next--to--leading order contributions gives a positive cross section.

 Because we know they describe collinear jet radiation correctly such a modification will make use of Sudakov factors .
-We can write them as a function of the energy fraction $z$ and find $d \mathcal{P} = \alpha_s P(z)/z \, dz$.
-Note that we avoid the complicated proper two--dimensional description of Eq.(\ref{eq:sudakov1}) in favor of the simpler picture just in terms of particle energy fractions as introduced in the last section.
+We can write them as a function of the energy fraction $z$ and define the associated probability as $d \mathcal{P} = \alpha_s P(z)/z \, dz$.
+Note that we avoid the complicated proper two-dimensional description of Eq.\eqref{eq:sudakov1} in favor of the simpler picture just in terms of particle energy fractions as introduced in the last section.